Skip to content

 Multiply by the amount of substance: .

-3. Add the bond and phase store
+3. Add the other internal store

 The current non-kinetic store is , so the total internal energy is .

-Thermal total and internal total
+Thermal part and total internal energy

 This smaller sample can still have the same temperature because temperature follows the average particle motion, not the total amount of energy stored across all particles.